 To ensure a good fit, use a measuring tape to mark out the dimensions of the bin you want to get on your floor, and then set the things you plan to store inside that imaginary box.
 Use your tape to measure how high your pile is, and add in a little wiggle room.
 Then measure the place you want to store the bin to make sure it fits.

 Best Storage Bins for Under Bed: Homz Underbed Storage Bin

 This 41-quart plastic storage bin is six inches high with the lid on, making it ideal for storing under beds.
 The bin’s lid comes in four colors so you can color code your stored items.
 These underbed bins nest together when not in use and have lids that snap closed securely.

-When Are Stackable Storage Bins a Good Choice?
+When Are Stackable Storage Containers a Good Choice?

 If you don’t plan to or can’t store your bins on shelves, consider stacking storage bins.
 These are designed to rest sturdily on top of each other when lidded.
 Some manufacturers refer to this design as an “indexed lid” since the lid is optimized to hold the base of another bin of the same style.
 Those are ideal if you plan to keep your bins in a small area, since you can maximize how you use the vertical space.
 The other benefit of stacking bins is that you don’t have to worry that your bins will wobble or topple over.

 Best Stackable Storage Bins: Sterilite Stacking Storage Bin

 These 16-quart stackable storage bins are shoebox-sized to fit a wide variety of small items.
 The bins have indexed, opaque lids that seal tightly and make it possible to stack multiple bins.
 They are sold in multiples, so you can choose a set of 6, 12, 24, or 36 matching storage bins.